Libyan PM says ready for talks with parallel government rivals

 Khartoum and Doha have denied the allegations and Sudan's President Omar al-Bashir sounded a reconciliatory note during Thinni's visit.

-Bashir reaffirmed support for Libya's national army, touting a three-year-old training programme for its officers and offering to host a regional conference on the Libyan conflict.
+Bashir reaffirmed support for Libya's national army, touting a three-year-old training program for its officers and offering to host a regional conference on the Libyan conflict.